yanglinz/personal-site/src/content/til/reproduce-flaky-tests-in-playwright.md

 ```

 For the specific race condition I was encountering, this made it possible to
-reliably reproduce the error locally. iSimulating a slower network can do the
+reliably reproduce the error locally.
+Simulating a slower network can do the
 trick as well.
 You can do that via:

 ```js